zim0101/rhcsa-ex200-drill/drils/drill_a.md

 ### YOUR TASKS:
 1. Create users: `john`, `mary`, `developer1`
 2. Create groups: `developers`, `admins`
+3. Add `john` and `developer1` to `developers` group
+4. Add `mary` to `admins` group
-3. Configure password aging for `john`: max 90 days, min 7 days, warn 14 days
+5. Configure password aging for `john`: max 90 days, min 7 days, warn 14 days
-4. Force `mary` to change password on next login
+6. Force `mary` to change password on next login
-5. Add `john` to wheel group for sudo access
+7. Add `john` to wheel group for sudo access
-6. Create custom sudo rule for `developer1` to restart httpd only
+8. Create custom sudo rule for `developer1` to restart httpd only
-7. Test sudo access for all users
+9. Test sudo access for all users

 <details>
 <summary><b>🔍 SOLUTION - Click to Reveal</b></summary>